Choose Texas Power logo

 Can I switch energy providers in my area?

-You can change your electricity provider if you live in a deregulated energy market.
-Most of Texas is deregulated, allowing consumers and businesses to choose their own providers regardless of utility company.
-Some cities are not deregulated.
-If you’re unsure, enter your ZIP code on this page to check your eligibility.
+You can switch electricity providers if you live in a deregulated area — which includes most of Texas.
+Some cities are not deregulated, so if you’re unsure, enter your ZIP code on this page to check availability in your area.

-Is it worth it to switch electricity providers?
+Is it worth switching electricity providers in Texas?

 It depends on your situation.
 Weigh any early termination fees against the potential savings of a lower rate.
 Also consider whether your current plan aligns with your preferences for customer service, green energy, time-of-use rates, and other features.